Serialcomms/Serial-Ports-in-VBA-Simple-2022/README.md

 No other files, licences, payments or registrations are required.

-Functions can be used directly in Excel cells where appropriate.
+Functions can be used directly in Excel cells as Formulas where appropriate.

 <details>